Discipline and Punish: Discipline

 Foucault suggests this individuality can be implemented in systems that are officially egalitarian, but use discipline to construct non-egalitarian power relations:

 Historically, the process by which the bourgeoisie became in the course of the eighteenth century the politically dominant class was masked by the establishment of an explicit, coded and formally egalitarian juridical framework, made possible by the organization of a parliamentary, representative regime.
-But the development and generalization of disciplinary mechanisms constituted the other, dark side of these processes.
+But the development and generalization of disciplinary mechanisms [dispositifs disciplinaires] constituted the other, dark side of these processes.
 The general juridical form that guaranteed a system of rights that were egalitarian in principle was supported by these tiny, everyday, physical mechanisms, by all those systems of micro-power that are essentially non-egalitarian and asymmetrical that we call the disciplines.

 Foucault's argument is that discipline creates "docile bodies", ideal for the new economics, politics and warfare of the modern industrial age - bodies that function in factories, ordered military regiments, and school classrooms.
 But, to construct docile bodies the disciplinary institutions must be able to constantly observe and record the bodies they control and ensure the internalization of the disciplinary individuality within the bodies being controlled.
 That is, discipline must come about without excessive force through careful observation, and molding of the bodies into the correct form through this observation.
 This requires a particular form of institution, exemplified, Foucault argues, by Jeremy Bentham's panopticon.
 This architectural model, though it was never adopted by architects according to Bentham's exact blueprint, becomes an important conceptualization of power relations for prison reformers of the 19th century, and its general principle is a recurring theme in modern prison construction.

 The panopticon was the ultimate realization of a modern disciplinary institution.
 It allowed for constant observation characterized by an "unequal gaze"; the constant possibility of observation.
 Perhaps the most important feature of the panopticon was that it was specifically designed so that the prisoner could never be sure whether they were being observed at any moment.
 The unequal gaze caused the internalization of disciplinary individuality, and the docile body required of its inmates.
 This means one is less likely to break rules or laws if they believe they are being watched, even if they are not.
 Thus, prisons, and specifically those that follow the model of the panopticon, provide the ideal form of modern punishment.
 Foucault argues that this is why the generalized, "gentle" punishment of public work gangs gave way to the prison.
 It was the ideal modernization of punishment, so its eventual dominance was natural.

 Having laid out the emergence of the prison as the dominant form of punishment, Foucault devotes the rest of the book to examining its precise form and function in society, laying bare the reasons for its continued use, and questioning the assumed results of its use.